 It is important for parents to remember that some hay fever medications are just for adults.
 If you are not sure, talk to a qualified pharmacist, or ask your doctor.

 These are commonly available over the counter.
 The medication stops the release of the chemical histamine.
 They usually effectively relieve symptoms of runny nose, itching, and sneezing.
 However, if your nose is blocked they don’t work.
 Newer antihistamines are less likely to cause drowsiness than older ones – but older ones are just as effective.

 These reduce itching and swelling in the eyes and are usually used alongside other medications.
 Eye drops containing cromoglycate are commonly used.

-These sprays treat the inflammation caused by hay fever, and are a safe and very effective long-term treatment.
+These sprays treat the inflammation caused by hay fever and are safe and very effective long-term treatment.
 Most patients may have to wait about a week before experiencing any significant benefits.
-Some patients may notice an unpleasant smell or taste, and have nose irritation.
+Some patients may notice an unpleasant smell or taste and have nose irritation.